elishatofunmi/elishatofunmi/README.md

 ### Hi there 👋

  My name is Odemakinde Elisha, a graduate of Electronic/Electrical Engineering at Obafemi Awolowo University.
 I am an AI engineer/researcher.
 My area of specialization is in computer vision.
- - 🔭 I'm currently working on Music Decoding (interpretation and translation) and the application of computer vision to real-time analytics using Reinforcement learning.
+ - 🔭 I'm currently researching on Music Decoding (interpretation and translation) and the application of computer vision to real-time analytics using Reinforcement learning.
- - 🌱 I’m currently learning the mathematical rudiments of vision.
+ - 🌱 I’m currently working as a AI Engineer focused on sport analytics.
- - 👯 I’m looking to collaborate on projects relating to vision and language modelling.
+ - 👯 I’m looking to collaborate on projects relating to AI based sport analytics using vision, language processing and state of the art reinforcement learning architectures.
- - ⚡ Fun fact: I love maths.
+ - ⚡ Fun fact: I love maths and I implement maths.

 ### A few of my articles